LockonS483/AutoJailMarker/README.md

 See at https://github.com/goatcorp/FFXIVQuickLauncher.

 ## How To Install
-* Enable dalamud test by using /xldev, clicking the Dalamud tab at the top left, and checking "Enable Dalamud Testing"
+* Enable dalamud test by using /xldev, clicking the Dalamud tab at the top left, and checking "Enable Dalamud Testing" and restart the game.
-* Restart the game with the launcher

-  * *steps before this should no longer be required after Oct 10, 2021 when api4 becomes the stable release*
+  * *this should no longer be required after Oct 10, 2021 when api4 becomes the stable release*
 * Use /xlplugins to open the plugin menu
 * Click the Settings button at the bottom and go to the Experimental tab
 * Add https://raw.githubusercontent.com/LockonS483/AutoJailMarker/master/AutoJailMarker/repo.json to the Custom Plugin Repositories list and click the '+' button